8 Movies Like May December You Must See

 3. An Education (2009)

 Lone Scherfig’s ‘An Education‘ is a captivating journey into the life of Jenny (Carey Mulligan), a bright teenager in 1960s London.
 Seduced by the charms of an older man, David (Peter Sarsgaard), Jenny embarks on a whirlwind romance that challenges societal norms and her own aspirations.
 The film delicately unfolds the nuances of desire, independence, and the trade-offs one makes for love.
 Much like ‘May December,’ ‘An Education’ navigates the complexities of relationships with significant age disparities, offering a poignant exploration of the transformative power of unexpected connections.
-Mulligan’s magnetic portrayal and Scherfig’s directorial finesse make this film a compelling exploration of youthful naivety and the pursuit of authenticity.
+Mulligan’s magnetic portrayal and Scherfig’s directorial finesse make this adaptation of Lynn Barber’s memoir a compelling exploration of youthful naivety and the pursuit of authenticity.

 2. The Reader (2008)